FaisalQ07/de-reddit-reports/README.md

        * Metadata - A metadata dataset containing pertinent information such as pipeline run date, extraction start date, extraction end date, total posts, and total comments is stored at  `reddit-terra-bucket/subreddit/dataengineering/metadata/metadata.parquet`

   * ## Processing
-       The processing is managed by the Mage block reddit_data_transformer, which involves two key scripts:
+       The processing is managed by the Mage block **reddit_data_transformer**, which involves two key scripts:
        1. **load_metadata_from_gcs** -  This script fetches relevant metadata, specifically the *last extraction end date*, essential for the processing flow.
 It is located at `/magic-de-reddit-reports/data_exporters/load_metadata_from_gcs`.
        2. **export_reddit_data_from_gcs_to_bq** - This script utilizes Google's Dataproc to execute PySpark transformations.
 The script, located at `/magic-de-reddit-reports/data_exporters/export_reddit_data_from_gcs_to_bq.py`, relies on the *last extraction end date* obtained from the preceding step to streamline data extraction and transformation processes.